codebar-ag/docs.clouddocs.ch/docs/Configuration/Providers.md

 ---

-## 🛠️ How It Works
+## How It Works

 1. **Source Resolution**
    - The `storage_path` is used to locate and connect to the external system or vault containing files.

 2. **File Filtering**
    - `files_filter_exclude` is applied to skip files with excluded extensions **before any metadata is loaded**.

 3. **Metadata Extraction**
    - For each file, metadata fields are loaded.
    - `fields_filter` determines which metadata keys are included.
    - Any field not listed in `fields_filter` is discarded.

 4. **Section Association**
-    - When linking files to sections (e.g., documents, tasks), the system removes any keys in `section_fields_filter_exclude` from the item metadata **only for the section context**.
+   - When linking files to sections (for example, documents or tasks), the system removes any keys in `section_fields_filter_exclude` from the item metadata **only for the section context**.

 5. **Identification and Deduplication**
-    - `item_identifier` is used to:
-        - Provide a unique reference to the external data.
+   - `item_identifier` is used to provide a unique reference to the external data.

 6. **Target Storage**
    - `target_identifier` tells the system where to store:
       - The file itself.
       - The final metadata.

 ---

-## 🧩 Example Configuration (Tasks)
+## Example Configuration (Tasks)

 Below is an example for importing **Tasks**: